Rickie Lee Jones: Early years: 1975–1982

-Period of transition: 1983–89
+Period of transition: 1983–1989

 In 1983, Jones lived in Paris for four months, writing new material for her third full-length solo album, The Magazine, released in September 1984.
 The Magazine was produced by Jones and James Newton Howard and included a three-song suite, subtitled "Rorschachs", which featured multi-tracked vocals and minimalist synth patterns.
 The lead single, "The Real End", reached No. 82 on the Billboard Hot 100 in 1984.

 Jones took a four-year break from her recording schedule, largely attributed to the deaths of her mentor Bob Regher as well as her father, Richard Loris Jones, that same year.
+During this period, she replaced Shirley Jones for the role of the Fairy Godmother in Filmation's 1987 film, Pinocchio and the Emperor of the Night, including a performance of the original song "Love is the Light Inside Your Heart".

-After a successful tour of Norway and Sweden, and then opening for Ray Charles in Israel with Michael Lang managing her, she returned to the US, signed to Geffen Records by Gary Gersh who teamed her with Steely Dan's Walter Becker for her long-awaited fourth album.
-In September 1988 the two of them began work on Flying Cowboys.
+After a successful tour of Norway and Sweden, and then opening for Ray Charles in Israel with Michael Lang managing her, she returned to the US, signed to Geffen Records by Gary Gersh, who teamed her with Steely Dan's Walter Becker for her long-awaited fourth album.
+In September 1988, the two of them began work on Flying Cowboys.
 The album was released in September 1989, and produced two hits: "Satellites", which hit No. 1 on the new Adult radio format; and "The Horses", co-written with Becker.
 The latter song was covered by Kenny Loggins, and also featured in the movie Jerry Maguire (1996).
 "The Horses" also became an Australian No. 1 hit single for Daryl Braithwaite when he covered it in 1991.
 Flying Cowboys made the US Top 40, reaching No. 39 on the Billboard 200, with the college radio hit "Satellites" making it to No. 23 on the Billboard Modern Rock Tracks chart.
 The album was certified Gold in 1997.

 Her 1988 collaboration with Rob Wasserman, "Autumn Leaves" on his album Duets, earned Jones a Grammy Award nomination for Best Jazz Vocal Performance, Female in 1989.
 Her duet with Dr. John, a cover of "Makin' Whoopee", won her second Grammy Award in 1990, this time in the category of Best Jazz Vocal Collaboration.